tomas-fryza/BUT_presentation/README.md

-# BUT presentation
+# LaTeX BUT presentation

-Project presentation template in official BUT (Brno University of Technology) colors defined by graphical manual in 2015.
+Template for LaTeX presentation of the project in the official colors of BUT (BUT), which were defined by the graphic manual in 2015.